Do we truly know how it feels to fight for the right to love…fighting to simply be your full self with no reservations?

 I know first hand of the struggles that come with being my full self in an extremely restrictive setting.
 Religion is what ingrained within me a sense of guilt for wanting to express me in all it’s forms.
 Fortunately, I had the opportunity to fly away and completely live my truth.
 Every single one of us has our own unique truth, and if we cannot live that truth fully, then whats the point of it all?

 So Pash asks, what’s this march for?
-I explain…We’re marching because all boys and girls are equal, and we all should be allowed to love whomever we want to love.
-Oh yeah… and we’re marching to say no to hate and to Trump.
+I explain…We’re marching because every one of us in this world are equal, and we all should be allowed to love whomever we want to love.
 She easily understands, and holds up her sign with a happy grin & w/ such pride!
 We head down Santa Monica Blvd.

 What a sight!
 So many colors…so much freedom….so much love.
 I didn’t see gender or fear, I just saw humans that were walking as one united human race.
 Freedom to be is what every single human on this earth deserves…and this freedom was flowing freely throughout this beautiful crowd.